Dubuque-based institution processing $1.5 billion in business loans during pandemic

 The business requests are tied to the Paycheck Protection Program, an initiative that helps small businesses meet their payroll and keep up with key expenses in the midst of the ongoing pandemic.
 The Paycheck Protection Program is part of the $2 trillion federal stimulus package known as the CARES Act.

-Heartland also has taken steps internally to provide relief for their customers, including waiving account maintenance and ATM fees, deferral on loan payments and waiving penalties on early redemption of CDs.
+Heartland also has taken steps internally to provide relief for its customers, including waiving account maintenance and ATM fees, providing deferrals on loan payments and waiving penalties on early redemption of CDs.

-Heartland Financial currently boasts 114 banking locations that serve communities in one dozen states, including Iowa, Wisconsin and Illinois.
+Heartland Financial has 114 banking locations in one dozen states, including Iowa, Wisconsin and Illinois.